A Voice Without Apology

 The battle continued.

-There were attempts to take the big project away from me, But the person they had in mind said, "No, I’m going on vacation."
-So the project stayed with me, thankfully.
+There were attempts to take the big project away from me, but the person they had in mind said, "No, I’m going on vacation."
+It wasn't uncommon.
+Fortunately, the project stayed with me.
 I had invested so much.
 I planned ahead, sought guidance, and had a dynamic team.
 We got this!

 When I presented our plans, I was glowing.
 But the room was silent.
 You could feel it.
 Someone mentioned I was doing something new, but another dismissed it: "No, it's been done before."
 Why the comparison?
 Weren’t we a team?

-Then I learned they had gone behind my back to reconfirm logistics I had already given her, and in a panic mode.
+Then I learned they had gone behind my back to reconfirm logistics I had already given them, and in a panic mode.
 This broke my trust.
 I said nothing.
+On the day of the event, this person went overtime and still complained.
+Nothing would have been enough.

-The day after the event, I was full of joy.
+Early morning after the event, I was so full of joy.
 But a phone call came: screaming.
 "How dare you forget this?"
 Forget what?
 I hadn’t been told to add that.
 "This day wasn't about you".
 About me?
-I had just a few moments on stage.
+They failed to do their job and blamed me for it.
+A person who created a whole sustainability group and excluded me, lecturing (or screaming at) me about the space belonging to everyone.
 That’s when it hit me:

 At the next meeting, conversations flowed around me.
 I said, "I know these contacts.
 I see them every day.
-I can help.
-I said.
+I can help, I said.
 Silence.
+It was like I wasn't in the room.

 When I raised what had happened, being screamed at and undermined, around the event, and how gravely my trust was broken, I was told not to speak of the event anymore.

 They tried to take my voice.
-No. It ends here!
+No. It ends here.
 I had to speak.
 I wanted to share how proud I was of what we had achieved.
-I wanted to say how proud I was.
-A group of women had come together to do something amazing in record time.
-I rushed my words—just in case I’d be shut down.
+I wanted to say how proud I was of my team.
+A group of women had come together to do something amazing in record time, alot of new innovative ideas that they were happy to borrow from, but not give credit to, like QR codes as conversation starters, great bargaining skills that cut the budget at a record low, and we still had even bigger plans, just last minute unpredictable changes, you name it.
+I rushed my words, just in case I’d be shut down.
 No compliments came.
 Just criticisms.
 Still, I was proud.

 Pride, however, is often mistaken for arrogance, especially when a woman owns her voice.
 And this woman was on the margin.

-When content from the event wasn’t shared, I asked why.
+When content from the event wasn’t shared, a week later, I asked why.
 "I forgot," she said.
 But I had the email.
 I knew she hadn’t forgotten.

 When I asked, she cried, left the meeting, and flooded the media overnight.
 "Let’s check on her," others said.
 "Poor her."